-In addition to the minimum requirements outlined in this policy and applicable Standards, audit team members must complete MFCC's audit training material.
+In addition to the minimum requirements outlined in this policy and applicable Standards/Guidelines, audit team members must complete MFCC's audit training material.
 Certification Bodies can also specify their own requirements in their recruitment process to ensure audit team members are competent, and able to report and communicate precisely and effectively.

-Auditors
+Forest Management Auditors

-Auditor personnel, the minimum a certification body must have at their disposal is:
+With regards forest auditor personnel, the minimum a certification body must have at their disposal is:

 - One qualified Lead Auditor

 - One qualified Auditor

-- One decision maker (see 2.2.3)
+- One decision maker (see section 2.3.3)